Episode 282

 So we were, because we haven't done this in years.

-But then we were going to freaking sleep on the bed.
+So I used to sleep on the couch.
+But then we were gonna freaking sleep on the bed.

-So freaking, we made up the bed on the floor in the girls' room, and freaking we were going to lay down.
+So freaking we made up the bed on the floor in the girls' room, and freaking we were gonna lay down.

-Girls asleep at that point when you got up?
+You were all asleep at that point when you got up?
+Yeah.

-And freaking, I actually went afarm and I hit the bushel knife up to my neck, and I didn't do that.
+Okay.
+And freaking, I actually went in the fire and I hit the butcher knife up to my neck and I didn't do that.

-And then freaking the voice telling me to do this and that, and it's telling me to go kill my kids before the people break into my house to kill them.
+And then it's telling me to go kill my kids before the people break into my house to kill them and hurt them even worse than what they were going, what would have happened or whatever.

-And I wasn't gonna do that, I just sit there going and listening with a freaking knife in my hand, going, oh my God, oh my God, oh my god, if anybody walks in here, fuck motherfucker.
+I was just sitting there going and listening with a freaking knife in my hand going, oh my God, oh my God, oh my god, if anybody walks in here, fuck motherfucker.

 Whatever that is.